-This is a common question for Mac users who use Time Machine to backup their iPhone backups made in iTunes. iTunes reuses the same backup over time, updating it with changes since the previous backup.
-This incremental backup is great because it makes the backup process fast, but a problematic backup may stay broken throughout many different backups.
+This is a common question for Mac users who use Time Machine to backup their iPhone backups made in iTunes. iTunes reuses the same backup over time, updating it with changes since the previous backup, in a process known as "incremental backups.

 Incremental backup are generally considered good because they're much faster than re-doing all of the backup every time.
 If you think about your iPhone data, most iPhones have gigabytes of photos in the camera roll or text message attachments that don't change between backups.
 For efficiency, an incremental backup skips re-copying those files that haven't changed.

 The risk to an incremental backup is that a glitch in some backed up files may stay broken throughout many different backups since that part of the backup doesn't need to be re-done.